Charly Grosskost

-Charly Grosskost (5 March 1944 – 19 June 2004) was a French racing cyclist who in 1968 won the prologue time-trial of both the Giro d'Italia and the Tour de France.
-He won stages of the Tour de France and of the Giro d'Italia and on the track was French pursuit champion nine times.
+Charly Grosskost (5 March 1944 – 19 June 2004) was a French racing cyclist who, in 1968, won the prologue time trial of both the Giro d'Italia and the Tour de France.
+He won stages of the Tour de France and the Giro d'Italia, and on the track, he was French pursuit champion nine times.
 His sporting career began with A.C.B.B.
 Paris.

 Early career

 Grosskost came to notice when he was 19, when he won a stage of the Route de France – amateur counterpart of the Tour de France – and then won Strasbourg-Campagne by nearly 10 minutes after riding ahead of the race for more than 50 km.

 In 1965, he won the Route de France and five of its seven stages and became favourite for the still bigger race, the Tour de l'Avenir.
 There, however, he dropped out in the Pyrenees.
 A drug test that followed his retirement – it has entered cycling legend that other riders pushed him off his bike for his own safety as he began foaming at the mouth and riding erratically – led to his being suspended for a year.
 To his death, Grosskost insisted that he had been drugged by a team helper.